April 1, 2011

 She made pots of tea for us children

-chipped little cups of boiled mint and honey
+in chipped little cups of boiled mint and honey,

 read the leaves at the bottom of each one